 I decided to ride in both first and economy-class cabins just to check each one out.
 My onward trip to Mombasa was in economy class (reviewed below) and the return trip to Nairobi was in first.
 Generally, I preferred riding in first class but the difference in my experience was not very significant.

 Riding in a first-class cabin came with a few perks.
 First, you got to chill out at the First Class Lounge at the stations.
 I did so at the Mombasa terminus and can’t really say what is particularly special about this area.
 The second perk you get is being able to use the restaurant car on the train.

 The food prices ranged from 100 ksh to about 300 ksh – not so bad.
 I ordered a chicken sandwich (for the experience), and I would not recommend that you do the same.
 Apart from the chicken sandwich fail, I enjoyed being in this car.
 I actually preferred it to my cabin seat, which did not have a tray table at the very front of the cabin.
 Also, I was able to change my seat to the right side of the train to enjoy the wildlife viewing at Tsavo.

 Other perks of being in first class include a charging port beside each row, 2X2 forward seating arrangements and more legroom.
 Whether this is worth paying 3x the price for the economy cabin is up to you and your preferences.

 Nairobi to Mombasa Train Second Class Review

-Compared to my ride in first class, the economy cabin (at least my side of the coach) was quite noisy but I plugged in my earphones and had a relatively quiet and pleasant ride.
+Compared to my ride in first class, the economy cabin (at least on my side of the coach) was quite noisy but I plugged in my earphones and had a relatively quiet and pleasant ride.

-Tips on What to Pack for your Train Trip
+Tips on What to Pack for Your Train Trip

 To make the train ride more enjoyable, here are some items you should travel with;

-- Your mask, hand sanitizer and wipes
+- Your mask, hand sanitiser and wipes

 - ABC Fruits: Apples, bananas, carrots (ABC, see what I did there? :))